HapticVLA: Contact-Rich Manipulation via Vision-Language-Action Model without Inference-Time Tactile Sensing: Related Work

 \subsection{Cross-modal Knowledge Distillation for Efficient VLAs}

 Knowledge distillation (KD) has emerged as a primary mechanism for transferring the reasoning capabilities of high-capacity VLAs into compact policies suitable for real-time deployment on edge devices.
-Recent research focuses on architectural and task-aware optimizations: X-Distill enables cross-architecture transfer from large ViT teachers to efficient ResNet-18 students to leverage local inductive biases, demonstrated in 34 simulated tasks in MetaWorld~\cite{yu2019metaworld} and Adroit~\cite{rajeswaran2017adroit}, as well as real-world drawer and door manipulation~\cite{shao2026xdistill}.
-ActDistill further optimizes inference through action-guided self-derived distillation, utilizing graph-structured encapsulation and dynamic routers to reduce computation by more than 50\% on the LIBERO~\cite{liu2023libero}, SIMPLER~\cite{li2024simpler} and CALVIN~\cite{mees2022calvin} benchmarks~\cite{ye2025actdistill}.
-Complementing these structural approaches, DySL-VLA introduces skip-aware distillation for dynamic layer skipping based on action importance, achieving a 3.75$\times$ speedup in CALVIN and deployment on Jetson Orin~\cite{yang2026dyslvla}.
-For multi-modal systems, MoVE-KD distills the proficiencies of diverse visual encoders into a single student using a Mixture-of-Experts strategy integrated into the RoboBrain model~\cite{ji2025robobrain} for complex planning, affordance perception, and trajectory prediction~\cite{cao2025movekd}.
-FedVLA extends this to decentralized settings by facilitating cross-client knowledge transfer through expert-driven aggregation in a federated learning framework for privacy-preserving robotic manipulation~\cite{miao2025fedvla}.
+Recent research focuses on architectural and task-aware optimizations: X-Distill~\cite{shao2026xdistill} enables cross-architecture transfer from large Vision Transformer~\cite{dosovitskiyimage} teachers to ResNet-18 students to leverage local inductive biases, demonstrated via simulated tasks in MetaWorld~\cite{yu2019metaworld}.
+ActDistill~\cite{ye2025actdistill} further optimizes inference through action-guided self-derived distillation, utilizing graph-structured encapsulation and dynamic routers to reduce computation by more than 50\% on the LIBERO~\cite{liu2023libero} and CALVIN~\cite{mees2022calvin} benchmarks.
+Complementing these structural approaches, DySL-VLA~\cite{yang2026dyslvla} introduces skip-aware distillation for dynamic layer skipping based on action importance, achieving a 3.75$\times$ speedup in CALVIN and deployment on Jetson Orin.
+For multi-modal systems, MoVE-KD~\cite{cao2025movekd} distills the proficiencies of diverse visual encoders into a single student using a Mixture-of-Experts strategy integrated into the RoboBrain model~\cite{ji2025robobrain} for complex planning, affordance perception, and trajectory prediction.
+FedVLA~\cite{miao2025fedvla} extends this to decentralized settings by facilitating cross-client knowledge transfer through expert-driven aggregation in a federated learning framework for privacy-preserving robotic manipulation.

-\section{METHOD}
+\section{Method}

 {\mathbb{R}} {\mathbb{1}} {\mathrm{ReLU}} {\mathrm{clip}} {\operatorname*{arg\,min}} {\operatorname*{arg\,max}} {\mathbb{E}} {\mathrm{Var}} [1]{\left\lVert #1\right\rVert} {\mathrm{MAD}}